pratamabayu/graff/docs/content/documentation/components/form.md

         </div>
         <div class="form-field-body">
             <div class="form-control">
-                <textarea placeholder="e.g. I like the vision of your company and I wish my experiences can used here " class="form-input width-1/1" rows="5"></textarea>
+                <textarea placeholder="e.g. I like the vision of your company and I wish my experiences can be used here " class="form-input width-1/1" rows="5"></textarea>
             </div>
         </div>
     </div>